nvimdev/guard.nvim/CUSTOMIZE.md

 guard also tries to require them if you have `guard-collection`.

 You can also pass in a function that evaluates to the table above, it will be evaluated every time you call format.
+See more [here](https://github.com/nvimdev/guard.nvim/blob/main/ADVANCED.md#dynamic-formatters)

 ## Examples: formatters

 Let's see a few formatters from `guard-collection`:

 ```lua